Brajići (Gornji Milanovac)

 Brajići is a village in the municipality of Gornji Milanovac, Serbia.
 According to the 2002 census, the village has a population of 67 people.

+History

+The village was active in the Serbian Revolution, being organized into the knežina (administrative unit) of Brusnica (Takovo) during the First Serbian Uprising (1804–13).
+The revolutionary Radovan Bojić came from the village.

 At the early stage of the World War II in Yugoslavia, on 27 October 1941, the village was a site of the meeting between Yugoslav Partisans leader Josip Broz Tito and Četnik leader Draža Mihajlović.